 St John the Baptist

-Chancel Screen – Photograph (PWDRO 244/4 & 244/5); after 1906 and 1911
+Chancel Screen – Photograph (PWDRO 244/4 & 244/5); 1911 and 1912

 Choir Stalls – Newspaper article (Western Morning News, 1914) Sedding & Wheatly architects; 1914

 These choir stalls are not represented in the photographs at PWDRO, but their dedication is recorded in a newspaper report.
-This states that some ‘very finely-carved oak stalls’ with ‘bold poppy-heads, all varied in pattern’ were ‘an immense improvement to the church’ (Ibid. p.
+This states that some ‘very finely-carved oak stalls’ with ‘bold poppy-heads, all varied in pattern’ are ‘an immense improvement to the church’ (Ibid. p.
 8).

 Sources